tidymodels/infer/figs/paper/paper.Rmd

 # Comparison to Other Packages

 `broom` and `parameters` convert model objects to unified output formats, though do not provide methods for fitting models, describing null distributions, or calculating summary statistics from tabular data. `statsexpressions`, and adjacent packages in the `easystats` ecosystem, implement wrappers with consistent interfaces for theory-based hypothesis tests.
-The structure of each of these packages is defined by model types, where each model type has its own associated function and/or model object.
+At a higher level, the structure of each of these packages is defined by model types, where each model type has its own associated function and/or model object.
 In contrast, `infer` is structured around four functions, situating statistics and model types within a more abstracted grammar. `infer`'s initial release on the Comprehensive R Archive Network predated that of each of the packages mentioned above, with the exception of `broom` [@CRAN].

 # Acknowledgements